 Among Clay’s forays into the world of non-conformist entrepreneurship was her work with misfits within the established system.
-These “intrapreneurs” are, Clay says, are emplyees of often big, influential companies but are not entirely toeing the line.
-In an interview for Fortune magazine she described them as “tempered radicals” whose intrapreneurship is “a guerrilla movement happening with Fortune 500 companies.”
+These “intrapreneurs” are, Clay says, are employees of often big, influential companies but are not entirely toeing the line.
+In an interview for Fortune magazine, she described them as “tempered radicals” whose intrapreneurship is “a guerrilla movement happening with Fortune 500 companies.”

 “The point of the book was to create a platform for misfits.”

-In her book, Clay asserts, “We all have an “inner misfit” — parts of ourselves that do not conform to conventionalnorms or that hold viewpoints that do not align with the majority.”
+In her book, Clay asserts, “We all have an “inner misfit” — parts of ourselves that do not conform to conventional norms or that hold viewpoint that do not align with the majority.”

-On being asked what was her own inner misfit after a talk she gave to promote her book, Clay introduced an alter ego – an Armish woman called Rebecca.
+On being asked what was her own inner misfit after a talk she gave to promote her book, Clay introduced an alter ego – an Amish woman called Rebecca.
 Why?